This interview was originally posted by Chief Executive on June 21st, 2018.

 Building a team from the ground up

 We started the company and really thought there, “Okay, what’s the right hiring process?” because you can’t fake culture.
 Culture is created over time and it’s marinated with the values that you decide on.
 And so we incorporated values-based hiring at the very beginning, where you basically take your core initial team of three, four, five people that start the company, your first employees, and you sit down in a conference room for a number of hours and you decide “What are the core values that we want other future employees to have when we hire them?”

 Once you identify what those core values are, you then develop your entire interview process around interviewing on those core values.
 And it does really two things: One, as a company, it makes sure we’re hiring the right people for being able to do the job.
 But two, it helps the candidate because they want to work at a place where other people have similar core values, right?
 Sometimes we’ll find people that are very qualified or maybe overqualified for a position, but we won’t give them an offer because they may not be passionate about sports, they may not be passionate about technology, or be competitive, or coachable.
-If you don’t have those you’re going to be pretty miserable here, because those are all the things that people here have.
+Sometimes a candidate may have everything that we’re looking for.
+But if we, as a company, decide to make the most out of something like these New Jersey background checks during the hiring process, and we don’t like what we see, (previous criminal activity for example), the chances of us hiring that person are significantly reduced because they may not fully adhere to our company’s core values.
+But if you pass something like this, and you have tremendous qualities, you could just be the person we’re looking for.
+If you don’t have certain qualities, you’re going to be pretty miserable here because those are all the things that people here have.

 So value-based hiring is what we implemented at the core when we started and we continue to use it today.